 Rusulena (roo-soo-leh-NAH) is a Greek folk song that has a dance attached to it.
 The song is said to be about a quarrel between a prospective bride and her prospective mother-in-law.
 Rusulena is also known as Kastorianos.

 Kastorianos means ‘dance from Kastor’, a town and region in Greece on the Albanian border near Macedonia.
-Naturally, Kastor has more than one dance, and unfortunately, there are at least two very different dances named Kastorianos – even by Greeks.
+Naturally, Kastor has more than one dance, and unfortunately, there are at least two very different Greek dances named Kastorianos.

-Greeks now consider this a children’s dance, though I suspect it was not always the case.
+I can’t find a YouTube of Greeks dancing this in what I consider a ‘living’ situation, Greeks now seem to consider this a performance (1stG) heritage dance, or a children’s dance, though I suspect it was not always the case.
 In the old days there weren’t schools, or special activities for children.
 They began helping their parents as soon as they were able, and learned their dances by imitating adults.
-With the advent of schools, simple dances were adopted by a system with a voracious appetite for patriotic content.
+With the advent of schools, simple adult dances were adopted and adapted by a system with a voracious appetite for patriotic content.

 Here fist pounding has been replaced with clapping

 See also similar dances, the Turkish Damat Halayi, https://folkdancefootnotes.org/dance/a-real-folk-dance-what-is-it/about/damat-halayi-a-turkish-dance/ and the medieval Italian Schiarazula Marazula.